ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/07-sending-c2d-messages.md

 }
 {% endhighlight %}

-# Add Method to Receive Message from the Cloud
+# Add A Method to Receive Messages from the Cloud
-Now you will add a method to the end of the __StartupTask__ class that will look for message from the __deviceClient__ that you created in a previous lab.
+Now you will add a method to the end of the __StartupTask__ class that will look for messages from the __deviceClient__ that you created in a previous lab.

-1. Locate the end of the __StartupTask__ and add a method called __ReceiveCloudToDeviceMessagesAsync__
+1. Locate the end of the __StartupTask__ and add a method called __ReceiveCloudToDeviceMessagesAsync__.

 {% highlight csharp %}
 private async void ReceiveCloudToDeviceMessagesAsync()